jsclifford/ansible-docker-lab/README.md

 ## Getting Started

-Generate your ssh keys for root user. run in WSL bash or shell on OSX/linux
+Generate your ssh keys for root and demo user.
+Run in WSL bash or shell on OSX/linux

 ```shell
 cd docker